DCCoder90/cheat-sheets/EJS.md

     ```

   * **Loops (`forEach`, `for`):**
-    Render lists of items dynamically. `forEach` is ofen cleaner for arrays.
+    Render lists of items dynamically. `forEach` is often cleaner for arrays.

     ```ejs
     <h3>Users:</h3>